roberttidey/GivEnergyScripts/README.md

 # GivEnergy API powershell scripts

 ## GE-DaysDataPoints.ps1
-- Script to extract daily summary for a range of dates toa csv file
+- Script to extract daily summary for a range of dates to a csv file
 - edit to put in apikey and GivEnergy serial number
 - Save and run in powershell with right click
 - enter first date in yyyy-mm-dd format e.g. 2022-10-01